 Many organizations trying to implement SAFe without strong DevOps practices suffer from the "last mile" problem of delivery.
 The SDP certification helps bridge this gap by integrating agile choreography with technical choreography.

-Agile is powerful for government entities, but comes with its own set of unique challenges.
+Agile is powerful for government entities, but it comes with its own set of unique challenges.
 This certification solves:

 From my consulting work with a number of government clients, it is clear how these specialized techniques respond to the constraining public sector work.